 Number of exposures: Fuji uses their Superia 400 film which is marketing by itself as 24 exposures, but loading in a darkroom as they do when making the camera yields 27 images.
 You can get 27 images on any roll of 24 as long as you can load the camera yourself in the dark and do not have to advance it to the first shot mark; however, with motorized auto loading cameras, you probably won’t get any more than 25.

 The flash is for fill only as the shutter speed is set at 1/140 second.
-However, it’s quite powerful considering the F/10 aperture, and much more so that you very best smartphone flash or LED.
+However, it’s quite powerful considering the F/10 aperture, and much more so than your very best smartphone flash or LED.

 Cost; between $4 and $9 for singles, and around $12-$15 for a twin pack.
 I paid $4 for a single camera on sale in 2017, normal price is about $7.